wpendl99/.github/profile/javascript/dom/dom.md

 </html>
 ```

-For everything in the HTML and CSS there is a node in the DOM.
-This includes tags, attributes, text, comments, and whitespace.
+For everything in an HTML document there is a node in the DOM.
+This includes elements, attributes, text, comments, and whitespace.
 All of these nodes form a big tree, with the document node at the top.

 <img src="dom.jpg"/>

 ## Accessing the DOM

-Every element in the DOM implements the [DOM Element base class](https://developer.mozilla.org/en-US/docs/Web/API/Element) and has properties for iterating child elements, and its parent (parentNode).
+Every element in an HTML document implements the DOM Element interface, which is derived off from the DOM Node interface.
+The [DOM Element Interface](https://developer.mozilla.org/en-US/docs/Web/API/Element) and has properties for iterating child elements, parent element, and attributes.
 From your JavaScript code, you can start with the `document` variable and walk through the every element in the tree.

 ```js
 function displayElement(el) {